• North America

 What are eSports?

-eSports (short for electronic sports) represents video game competitions where professional players (or teams) compete against each other in multiplayer video games. eSports are typically played in front of a live audience via social media or broadcast to online viewers through various streaming platforms (like Twitch).
+eSports (short for electronic sports) represents video game competitions where professional players (or teams) compete against each other in multiplayer video games. eSports are typically played in front of a live audience via social media or broadcast to online viewers through various streaming platforms.
 That’s why some players are also referred to as streamers.

 eSports can encompass a wide range of genres and game publishers (like Riot Games), including: